Olympic Village COVID-19 infection bubble already 'broken,' health expert says

-The so-called bubble to control COVID-19 infections at the Olympic Athlete’s Village in Tokyo is already “broken” and poses a risk of spreading infections to the general populace, a prominent public health expert said on Tuesday.
+The so-called bubble to control COVID-19 infections at the Olympic Athlete's Village in Tokyo is already "broken" and poses a risk of spreading infections to the general populace, a prominent public health expert warned on Tuesday.

-On Tuesday, Olympics organizers said a foreign athlete at the village and eight other people related to the Games had newly tested positive for the coronavirus.
+In the latest revelation of infections spreading among athletes and staff, Olympics organizers said Tuesday a foreign athlete at the village and eight other people related to the Games had newly tested positive for the coronavirus.

-The revelation comes after officials reported the first COVID-19 case among competitors in the village in Tokyo on Sunday, and the infections of a Czech beach volleyball player in the village and an American gymnast at a training camp near Tokyo on Monday.
+The tally also included an Olympic volunteer for the first time since the committee started compiling figures on July 1, bringing the total number of Games-related infections to 67.

-Organizers also said a total of 21 members of the South African men’s soccer team had been identified as close contacts of three other members who tested positive in the athletes’ village.
+The new findings come after officials reported the first COVID-19 case among competitors in the village in Tokyo on Sunday, and the infections of a Czech beach volleyball player in the village and an American gymnast at a training camp near Tokyo on Monday.

 "It's obvious that the bubble system is kind of broken," said Kenji Shibuya, the former director of the Institute for Population Health at King's College London.